 Assuming that the UK does indeed leave the Common Fisheries Policy after the transition phase there are practical and logistical issues which will have to be worked through before the UK takes back control of its fisheries.
 On the World of Business programme broadcast on BBC Radio 4 in August 2017 Professor Richard Barnes, an internationally recognised expert in the law of the sea at the University of Hull, believe that the status quo of current CFP rules will be “maintained for the next five to ten years” due to the amount of time the UK would have to spend to set up new rules, regulations and laws on quotas, and fishing rights.

 Another major issues is that of trade.
 The UK already exports large amounts of the fish caught in British waters to the EU, and imports much of the fish consumed domestically from countries which are not in the EU but are in the Single Market (such as Iceland and Norway).
 In this way UK and EU trade in fish is very closely linked and EU nations feel that they are in a strong position to demand access to UK waters in order to allow the UK to continue with this arrangement.
 Indeed, representatives of the Danish fishing industry have already said that if Britain wants to be able to export fish to European markets then they will demand access to British waters in return.
 In any trade deal which is made between Britain and the EU there will be huge pressure from European governments to try to make sure that access to British waters is written into the deal.
 UK fishermen have responded by saying that they can simply sell the fish they catch outside of the EU if there is no longer a deal to export British catches into the EU.
+In November 2018 EU fishermen’s groups reiterated their demand for access to British waters post-Brexit as the price for the UK getting a trade deal which solved the issue of the Irish border, increasing fears amongst British fishermen that UK fisheries would once again be given away.

 As with all Brexit negotiations the deals which are reached over fisheries and likely to be tense and complicated.
 The British fishing industry is united in demanding that the UK takes its chance to reclaim its own fishing grounds after decades of what they see as mismanagement, unfair policies and practices which are hugely damaging to fish stocks under the EU’s Common Fisheries Policy.
 The productive and well-managed fisheries of Norway and Iceland are proof that fish stocks can be restored and fishing industries expanded outside of the EU, and proponents of the EU will do well to remember that the European Union itself has apologised for the damage that the Common Fisheries Policy has done to Europe’s fish stocks.